iokiwi/os-mfa/README.md

  * ☑️ TBH I am probably going to port this back to python
  * ☑️ Alert if no clouds.yaml found
  * ☑️ Better error message if OS_CLOUD not set
- * ☑️ CI/CD
- * 🟦 Non-interactive mode
- * 🟦 Sanitize long-term config better
+ * 🟦 CI/CD
  * 🟦 Store and check expiry of token
  * 🟦 Only reauthenticate if token is not valid
  * 🟦 -f, --force cli option to force authentication
+ * 🟦 more unit and integration tests